cmvenne200808/2024-q1-javascript-basics/README.md

-# I have done this before and am relearning"
+# I have done this before and am relearning

+## Its Good

 There will be great things from this folder in the future

+-   This is a bullet list
+-   Third bullet